algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

 ### 9. Conclusion

-Overall, the goal of the project is to create a system that can produce high-quality blended wines with a consistent flavor profile, while also allowing for customization and flexibility based on user input.
+Overall, the goal of the project is to create a system that can produce high-quality blended wines based on users input.

 ### Reference